14 Useful Tips for Online Shops

 10. Ensure Clear Presentation of Shipping Costs

 In Germany, a clear overview of shipping costs is required by consumer protection regulations like the German Preisangabenverordnung.
 Usability aspects also play a role.
+Do you have multiple options (such as Standard and Express) or do the shipping costs depend on the price or total weight?
 This prospective buyer would like to find a complete, detailed list of shipping costs, from which the shipping costs for their order can be deducted, and then order the desired product.

 11. Optimize your Page for Search Engines (SEO)